ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

    smap <silent><expr> jk luasnip#jumpable(1) ? '<Plug>luasnip-jump-next' : 'jk'
    ```

-   This code would make the `<Tab>` key trigger snippets *and* navigate forward through snippet tabstops---the decision is made by LuaSnip's `expand_or_jumpable` function.
+   This code would make the `<Tab>` key trigger snippets *and* navigate forward through snippet tabstops---the decision whether to expand or jump is made by LuaSnip's `expand_or_jumpable` function.

 1. Use two different keys (e.g. Tab and Control-K) to expand snippets and jump forward through snippet tabstops